Passinwind/PW3B-LPF/V4 Schematics and BOMs.md

 ## LPF Module with Gain Leveler, not for standalone use

-## Breakout Boardsr for Control Pots and Mid Switch
+## Breakout Boards for Control Pots and Mid Switch

 Hybrid SMT/through-hole parts format.